At a Glance

 - Educated to A level standard or equivalent.

-- An understanding of the requirements of monitoring Service Level Agreements, contracts and service specifications and managing compliance.
+- Experience of monitoring Service Level Agreements, contracts and service specifications and managing compliance.

 - Experience of chairing meetings and writing minutes.

-- Have experience of using Excel as well as other Microsoft packages.
+- Experience of using Excel as well as other Microsoft packages.

-The Council is highly committed to investing in the talent and wellbeing of our staff and can offer a generous annual leave allowance, access to the Local Government Pension Scheme, comprehensive Health & Wellbeing initiatives and a reward package which recognises your contribution.
-We can offer community engagement and volunteer activities and, as part of our commitment to you, promote continuous Learning & Development.
-In addition we also offer a growing range of discounts, rewards and savings.
+The Council offers a generous annual leave allowance, access to the Local Government Pension Scheme, comprehensive Health & Wellbeing initiatives and a reward package which recognises your contribution.
+It supports community engagement and volunteering activities, ongoing Learning & Development, and a growing range of discounts, rewards and savings.

 Clair-Lou Bailey, Service Manager- Integrated Commissioning at clairlou.bailey@york.gov.uk